-It took some digging around to figure out the best plan for making sunrise happen, so, to make it easier on you, I'm sharing 10 tips for how to do sunrise at Haleakala National Park:
+It took some digging around to figure out the best plan for making sunrise happen, so, to make it easier on you, here are our top tips for how to do sunrise at Haleakala National Park:

-The night before you go, stay upcountry in the Kula or Makawao areas (the Lumeria Maui is a good option), so that you only have to drive from the park entrance to the summit, which still takes well over an hour FYI.
-Speaking of, you'll want to arrive about 30 minutes before sunrise so you have time to park, settle in, and take in the experience.
+The night before you go, stay upcountry in the Kula or Makawao areas (the Lumeria Maui is a good option) so that you only have to drive from the park entrance to the summit.
+It's a lesser-frequented part of Maui and will cut your drive time in half if you were coming from the major resort areas.

 Fuel Up (Both You And Your Car)

-Depending on the time of year and where you start driving from, you'll need to drive for anywhere from 1.5 to 3 hours to reach the summit.
-You'll want to start early and, if you're like me, eat something small so you don't get nauseous (you will, after all, be driving up to 10,000 feet).
-Oh, there is NO gas in the park so make sure your gas gague is full.
+You'll want to start early and eat something small so you don't get nauseous (you will, after all, be driving up to 10,000 feet).
+Oh, know that there is NO gas or food available in the park so make sure your gas gauge (and your stomach) is full.

-It gets cold—for Hawaii, at least—at the summit, so pack layers.
+Remember you'll be heading to high elevation so be prepared.
+It can be cold — for Hawaii, at least — and windy at the summit, so pack layers.
 I had my Patagonia nanopuff (which pretty much goes with me everywhere), but I could have also used a hat and gloves since it was about 40°F the morning I went.

-If you plan on staying a bit afterwards (which you should because the park is beautiful), bring along some water and snacks, even if it's just a banana or two.
+If you plan on staying a bit afterward (which you should because the park is beautiful), bring along some water and snacks, even if it's just a banana or two.